Cane Corso Diseases: Typical Diseases – An Overview

 Conjunctivitis

-Symptoms: redness and swelling, tearing, frequent blinking, sensitivity to light.
+Symptoms: Redness and swelling, tearing, frequent blinking, sensitivity to light.

-Treatment: eye drops, hygiene, avoidance of irritants, regular eye care.
+Treatment: Eye drops, hygiene, avoidance of irritants, regular eye care.

-Healthy nutrition for the Cane Corso
+Healthy diet for the Cane Corso

-Principles of Nutrition
+Principles of nutrition

 Ready-made food

-FAQs on Cane Corso health and nutrition
+FAQs about Cane Corso health and nutrition

 What signs indicate hip dysplasia in my Cane Corso?

 Hip dysplasia in your Cane Corso can manifest itself through various symptoms.
+Common signs include:

-Common signs include: - Difficulty getting up, especially after lying down.
+– Difficulty getting up, especially after lying down.

 – Pain or discomfort after physical activity.